-The 1999 Standards for Educational and Psychological Testing (America Educational Research Association, American Psychological Association, and National Council on Measurement in Education) state that "validity refers to the degree to which evidence and theory support the interpretations of test scores entailed in the uses of tests" (p.
-9).
-For the Quantile Framework, which measures student understanding of mathematical skills and concepts, the most important aspect of validity that should be examined is construct validity.
-The construct validity of The Quantile Framework for Mathematics can be evaluated by examining how well Quantile measures relate to other measures of mathematics described in the following sections.
+Validity refers to the "degree to which evidence and theory support the interpretations of test scores entailed by proposed uses of tests" (American Educational Research Association, American Psychological Association, and National Council on Measurement in Education, 1999).
+In other words, does the test measure what it is supposed to measure?
+For the Lexile Framework, which measures a skill, the most important aspect of validity that should be examined is construct validity.
+The validity of the Lexile Framework can be evaluated by examining how well Lexile measures relate to other measures of reading comprehension and text difficulty.